 Finally, cutting-edge AI platforms deliver on one of the most difficult tasks that educators face today, and one that they have faced for decades – the ability to equip learners with higher order thinking skills and knowledge retention.

 These proficiencies, which enable individuals to think critically, creatively come up with innovative solutions to problems, and engage in effective decision-making will always be valuable in work environments.
-AI-bolstered solutions can help in this regard, providing the necessary personalized and differentiated conversations to improve an individual’s skillset, no matter their current level of understanding.
+AI-bolstered solutions can help in this regard, providing the necessary personalized and differentiated conversations to improve an individual’s skillset, no matter what their current level of understanding.

 Ultimately, AI stands out as a transformational technology of our digital age – and funnily enough, one that comes full circle with the wisdom of the ancients and realizes the Socratic vision.
 In the future, this will no doubt pave the way for more positive attitudes towards the learning experience.